Tokyo Metro 6000 series: History

 The TRTA 6000 series won the 1972 Laurel Prize from the Japan Railfan Club.

 Refurbishment

 The fleet was retro-fitted with air conditioning between 1988 and 1994.
 The fleet then underwent a programme of refurbishment between 1988 and 2007.

 Retirement

 The 6000 series trains have been in service since 1971, and have begun to show their age.
 In the 2010's, Tokyo Metro thought the 6000 series were becoming unreliable.
 As of 2018, they have been replaced by the 16000 series.

 Resale to Indonesia

 A number of 6000 series sets have been shipped to Kereta Commuter Indonesia in Jakarta, Indonesia, as listed below.

-VVVF refurbished sets were shipped to Indonesia from 2016, with the first three sets arrived at the Port of Tanjung Priok in Jakarta on 29 July 2016.
+VVVF refurbished sets were shipped to Indonesia from 2016, with the first three sets arriving at the Port of Tanjung Priok in Jakarta on 29 July 2016.

 The earlier chopper-controlled sets run as eight-car formations, while the refurbished VVVF-controlled sets operate as ten-car formations.
-But some sets are could be shortened because it's could be repaired.
+However, some sets are shortened to make it easier for repairs.